michjans/routegen/README.md

 On Linux and Mac OS the program has to be build from source code (see below)

 ## Building Route Generator from the source code
+Since version x.x Route Generator should be built using Qt 5.15 or higher using CMake.
+So Qt 5.15 or higher should be downloaded and installed, including CMake.
-Since version 1.xx RouteGenerator supports importing GeoTiff maps, so it requires libgeotiff development libraries to be installed, before it can be build.
+Also now Route Generator supports importing GeoTiff maps, so it requires libgeotiff development libraries to be installed, before it can be build.
-Libgeotiff depends on libproj-dev(!) and sqlite3, so they have to be installed as well.
+Libgeotiff depends on libtiff, libproj and sqlite3, so they have to be installed as well.

-### Install libgeotiff (Linux)
+### Install libgeotiff and dependent libraries

+#### Linux (Ubuntu or similar OS)

 Execute the following commands:
 - sudo apt install sqlite3